 What is Plesk?

 Plesk is a structured, easy-to-use, end-user control panel that simplifies the user web hosting management experience.
-We offer Plesk management in our Full Control Hosting package.
+We offer Plesk management in our Full control hosting, Managed WordPress Hosting, Business Hosting and VPS Hosting packages.
 For an overview of the interface itself, please visit the Overview of Plesk Interface.

 How do I enable Plesk on my domain?